-A residential MVHR unit retrofitted in the ceiling space of a 100 m2 house was equipped with sensors to measure the performance in situ.
+A residential MVHR unit retrofitted in the ceiling space, outside the thermal envelope, of a $100~\text{m}^2$ house was equipped with sensors to measure the performance in situ.
 Decisions on the layout and installation of the unit were left to the installer to achieve a similar standard of product typically retrofitted in residential homes.